srodriguez1850/Mizuna/README.md

 ### Why?

-Visualizations need constant iteration.
-I noticed I was spending ~10 seconds every time I navigated Overleaf's UI and recompiling LaTeX to upload and verify changes in my figures.
-Doing it programmatically improved my workflow by not navigating the UI every change.
+Data visualizations need constant iteration.
+I noticed I was spending ~10 seconds every time I needed to upload a new figure through the Overleaf web UI to verify it looked proper.
+Mizuna freed cycles by rendering the visualization and automatically uploading it for me.

 The concept is a simplified version of the [gigaleaf](https://github.com/gigantum/gigaleaf) library without needing to use Gigantum for data analysis.
-This is a local solution that works directly with Overleaf (or any git repository).
+This is a local alternative that works directly with Overleaf (or any git repository).

 ## Installation